pedroth/tela.c/README.md

 # tela.c

-Experimental graphic library from scratch(software-only), with reference implementation of computer graphics algorithms.
+A vibe ported (using claude opus 4.6) library of pedroth's tela.js, a software-only graphic library from scratch, with reference implementation of computer graphics algorithms.

 ![](/tela.png)